vhscom/oathqr/README.md

 ## Rights

+OATHqr - Turn your secrets into scannable QR Codes.<br>
 Copyright (C) 2022 VHS \<vhsdev@tutanota.com\> (https://vhs.codeberg.page)

-OATHgen is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-To purchase a commercial license please [contact the author](https://vhs.codeberg.page/contact).
+OATHqr is made available under the AGPL-3.0-or-later license.
+See the file COPYING in the source for the complete license text.
+To purchase a commercial license for the purpose of whitelabeling this application within your organization please [contact the author](https://vhs.codeberg.page/contact).